-When it comes to making Finnish friends, understand that complimenting might make it harder for you.
+When it comes to making Finnish friends, understand that complimenting them just might make it harder for you.

 Again, their English is so good, then you tell them their English is good, immediately they will tell you 50 reasons why it isn’t.